clarype/LTOP_Oregon/README.md

 		to drive task

+#### 3 Move Gee data to Islay (both LTOP and LT)

-#### 3 Generate sample of points to sample both LTOP and LT
+#### 4 Generate sample of points to sample both LTOP and LT

-#### 4 Sample each data-set LTOP and LT separately creating two vector data-set samples (each sample set will be a part of the training data for each classification)
+#### 5 Sample each data-set LTOP and LT separately creating two vector data-set samples (each sample set will be a part of the training data for each classification)